WhatLibrarian/jekyll-now/OERweek2019.md

 ## Slide 4 Pb Con't.

-Pressbooks is a Multisite WordPress install with a book pubication overlay.
+Pressbooks is a Multisite WordPress install with a book publication overlay.
 We host our own on a leased server, but institutions can also pay to have their instance managed for them at pressbooks.edu.
+To manage your own install, some technical skills are required.
 ___

 ## Slide 5 Common Uses

-We also choose this software in part of the flexibility it has to work seemlessly with other open source projects and for the potential it gave us to our current and future library publishing needs.
+We also choose this software in part because of the flexibility it has to work seemlessly with other open source projects and for the potential it gave us to our current and future library publishing needs.
+You can see some potential uses on the slide.
 ___

 ## Slide 6 Anthologies